 I'm very glad now I've avoided "Civil War".
 I've yet to read one of these epic, world-redefining, multi-series slugfests since I was too young to know better with "Crisis in Infinite Earths", and I clearly haven't missed much.

 This really blows.
 I love Cap.
-Feh on Marvel.
+Feh on Marvel.1:47 PM

 In the Civil War comics I saw, the Punisher had some serious hero worship going on for Cap, and when Cap took off his mask at the end of Civil War #7 in order to surrender as Steve Rogers, the Punisher picked it up and stared thoughtfully at it.
 Anything beyond that is conjecture.

 And I looked at Captain America #25 briefly during my lunch hour.
 There's some potential ambivalence there as to whether he's dead.
 On the other hand, if Marvel has orchestrated this much media attention on the issue only to have it be a feint of some type (they're saying Captain America is dead, but he's really in protective custody or whatever), then shame on Marvel.
-If Marvel makes the news reporters look like chumps, the reporters will be that much less likely to cover comic bookrelated stories.
+If Marvel makes the news reporters look like chumps, the reporters will be that much less likely to cover comic book–related stories.
+Click here to read the full post with comments.

 Captain America